scheme-requests-for-implementation/srfi-126/srfi-126.md

 This specification provides an alternative to SRFI-125.
-It builds on the R6RS hashtables API instead of SRFI-69, with only a few, fully backwards compatible additions, most notably for weak and ephemeral hashtable support.
+It builds on the R6RS hashtables API instead of SRFI-69, with only a few, fully backwards compatible additions, most notably weak and ephemeral hashtables.
+Other additions are limited to utility procedures, whose criteria for inclusion are that they be:

+- used frequently in typical user code, and/or
+- essential for the efficient implementation of further operations.

 There is "full" backwards compatibility in the sense that all R6RS hashtable operations within a piece of code that execute without